SiyiP/linked-blog-starter-md/11 HEENT/HRR Persistent CNS Viruses_Kasman.md

 		- infectious - tissue in human, saliva in animals; we can transmit the dz via injection regardles of the original form of transmission
 		- familial - mutation in PrPc gene
 		- sporadic - 85% of cases
-- replcatioon - when normal cellular protein comes in contact with pathogenic protein aggregate
+- replcation - when normal cellular protein comes in contact with pathogenic protein aggregate
 - all are uniformly fatal once symptomatic
 - all the things below are prions
 - most reliable way to prove prions have been inactivated = bioassay in animals. this is **how nosocomial transmission happens via med procedures!!! any type of surgrery happens!! optic ones highest risk**